-Free to air English satellite 46" LCD smart tv, dvd/cd player.
-Well stocked bookcase and a selection of boardgames.
-Shared heated pool - open Easter to mid-September.
-Childrens swings, slides, wendy house etc. Children can play in the woods, letting their imagination run wild and plenty of den making opportunities.
-Each cottage has its own bbq: bbqs with fellow guests are always popular.
+Free to air English satellite TV, 46" LCD TV, DVD player.
+Well stocked bookcase and a selection of board games.
+Shared heated pool - open May to September inclusive.
+The children have a swing and slide activity apparatus or they can play in the woods, letting their imagination run wild and there are plenty of den making opportunities.
+Each cottage has its own BBQ and BBQ's with fellow guests are always popular.

 Close to fishing, golf, horse riding, wonderful medieval towns, beaches and many other attractions, Couetilliec offers a wide range of activities for everyone to enjoy!

-A shared heated pool with roman steps for ease of entry - open Easter to mid-September.
-There are sweeping expanses of lawn surrounding Couetilliec: plenty of room for bbqs, football, etc. The swimming pool is also flanked by a large lawn with woodland beyond.
+A shared heated pool with roman steps for ease of entry - open May to September inclusive.
+There are sweeping expanses of lawn surrounding Couetilliec: plenty of room for BBQ's, football, etc. The swimming pool is also flanked by a large lawn with woodland beyond.
 The woodland has many tracks to explore with a huge meadow and stream running along the bottom of the property.
 With nearly 30 acres to explore you can spend days in the grounds.